smeda2205/LearnSpringCore/LearnSpring/src/main/java/com/learn/spring/example8/readme.txt

 	Request Scope - New bean per a servlet request.
 	Session Scope - New bean per session.
 	Global Session - New bean per global HTTP session (Used in Portlet context.)

+If a bean is Singleton, all the bean it has internally will also be initialized in the beginning by the application context, even though the internal beans are defined as prototype.
+For example, In this example, Triangle has Point.
+If we define Triangle as Singleton bean and Point as Prototype bean, since Triangle has Point, the point also will be created when the Triangle is created.